Unsupervised edge map scoring: a statistical complexity approach: Results and Analysis.

+Some authors believe that the manual GT approach is essential for performance characterization because most researchers do not regard results on synthetic images as convincing and still wish to see results on real images, see \cite{Fernandez2008} and references therein.
+Unfortunately, manual GT annotation is dubious, tedious and time-consuming.
+In addition, different annotators often give different GT or the same annotator can give different GT to the same real image at different times \cite{Berkeley_database}.
+The use of \emph{consensus} GT for real images avoids both (1) the subjective generation of manual GT for real images and (2) the generation of artificial GT for artificial images, which probably do not faithfully represent the real scenes.
+On the other hand, the consensus GT allows many real images to be used for performance characterization, \cite{Fernandez2008, Yitzhaky2003}.

+In this experiment, we show that the use of our measure gives results similar to the ones obtained when a pool of GT images are used in the intra-technique and in the inter-technique evaluation problem.

-Our last example was made with a image form the Berkeley Segmentation Database \cite{Berkeley_database}, a benchmark database for boundary detection algorithms that has 300 images with several hand made segmentations offered as Ground Truth.
-The level of detail of the different GT segmentations is diverse, and it represents the human opinion about what are the structural edges of the objects in the images.
+We selected an image from the Berkeley Segmentation Database \cite{Berkeley_database}, a benchmark database for boundary detection algorithms that provides images with several hand made segmentations offered as GT.
+Thus, the level of detail of the different GT segmentations is diverse, and it represents the human opinion on what the boundary edges of the objects in images are.
+Besides, edge detection is not the same as boundary detection; boundary maps show only the outline of main objects while edge maps show the whole structure of the image.
+In Figure~\ref{edificio} five different GT images available for the image \emph{86000} are shown.

-In Figure \ref{edificio} we show six different Ground Truth available for the image 86000, Building.
-The first GT is very detailed, so any supervised measure computed with this GT will give high marks to a cluttered edge map, but a measure computed using GT in panel (GT5) will certainly score as better a map with very few edge points.
-But which map will receive high marks from a non supervised measure as our complexity measure?
+All supervised measures depend on the level of detail of the GT, thus any supervised measure computed with GT1 (highly detailed) will give high marks to a more cluttered edge map, but if computed by using GT5 (little detailed) it will certainly give a maximum score to a map with very few edge points.

-To answer that question, we made different experiments using the set of Ground Truth as ED outputs, also with a 100 Canny's outputs computed just like our first experiment.

-We show the scores each GT with our unsupervised measure, and show such values in Table 2.
-The best of all GT was the second most detailed one, which describes all the building characteristics without being too cluttered, see Figure \ref{edificio}.

-In Figure \ref{edificio3} we can see the $C$ measure computed over 100 realization of Canny's algorithm with the same parameter range that our first example.
-We also show plots of our discrepancy measure and Pratt's measure computed using the most detailed ground truth.